Antonio de Espejo: The Pueblos

 The Spanish quickly departed the Rio Grande and explored eastward, journeying through the Galisteo Basin near the future city of Santa Fe and reaching the large pueblo at Pecos, called Ciquique.

+Documenting the Expedition in New Mexico

+When Antonio de Espejo set out to New Mexico as a relief for Chamuscado-Rodriguez, he left with many men including one man that would be vital in documenting the events that took place on the expedition.
+This man was Diego Perez de Luxan, he wrote journals about Espejo's findings in New Mexico and proved to be very important years later because of the rarity of documentation from the expedition.
+Diego was only on the expedition from 1582 - 1583.
+In his journal, Diego wrote a detailed description of the terrain that Espejo and his crew explored throughout New Mexico.
+This includes mountains, the general path, pueblos, rivers, etc.

+Also in his journals, he wrote about some aspects of Indian culture through the Tigua who were located at the Rio Grande; Perez de Luxan wrote that the Tigua utilize masks in celebration and ceremonial use.
+The first record of the names of six different pueblos a part of the Zuni nation and 5 different pueblos in Moqui were written in Luxan's journal.
+Luxan described many interactions between the Spaniards and the pueblo people including gift giving, discovery of pueblos, reactions from the pueblo people upon Spaniard arrival, and conversations between the Indians and the Spaniards.

+Diego was only in Texas and New Mexico for 10 months, but his observations that he detailed in his journal, have been made useful by many historians as they have used it to make illustrations of what Texas and New Mexico used to look like, and the routes that Espejo's expedition took.
+Diego Perez de Luxan has also been recognized as the first person to document certain landscapes, one being El Malpais.

 Return journey

 Rather than return to the now unfriendly Rio Grande Valley, Espejo decided to return to Mexico via the Pecos River which he called "Rio de Las Vacas" because of the large number of bison the Spaniards encountered during the first six days they followed the river downstream.
 After descending the river about 300 miles from Ciquique the soldiers met Jumano Indians near Pecos, Texas, who guided them across country, up Toyah Creek, and cross country to La Junta.
 From here they followed the Conchos River upstream to San Bartolome, their starting place, arriving September 20, 1583.
 The priest and his companions had also returned safely.
 Espejo was the first European to traverse most of the length of the Pecos River.

 Espejo died in 1585 in Havana, Cuba.
 He was en route to Spain to attempt to get royal permission to establish a Spanish colony in New Mexico.
 A chronicle of his expeditions was later published by Spanish historian and explorer Baltasar Obregón.